kmgmedia/saleschatbotfile/README.md

-# 🤖 ShopBot - Your AI Sales Assistant
+# 🤖 Alex - Your AI Tech Consultant

+**Meet Alex:** A 7-year veteran sales consultant powered by AI, helping customers find their perfect tech match through genuine conversation and expert guidance.

 > **A 24/7 Telegram chatbot that helps customers find and buy your products!**